Where You Left Them

 Emma Corbett

-I’m Emma and am so happy to be involved with dadhugs.
+I’m Emma and am so happy to be involved with dadhugsforyoursoul.
 Harry and I have staggered through some breakups together and I was fortunate to have benefited from his straightforward, unflinching advice just when I needed it.
 I think I’m still “doing the work” after some huge life changes so I’m right alongside and among you with all of it.
 I find your stories everything from heartbreaking to inspiring and familiar.
 So: know that you’re not alone - I’m honoured to be walking this path with you.

 Latest episodeSee all episodes

-Alison's story reminds us to live!
-To dance like no one is watching.
-And Harry reminds us that grief can be healed, no matter your age.
-As we always say, if you’re having relationship problems, going through a relationship breakup or experiencing heartbreak, then know this first: we're with you.
+As we always say, if you’re having relationship problems, going through a relationship breakup or experiencing heartbreak, then know this: we are with you.
 Because you can and will survive, heal and thrive.
-Everyone who appears on our podcast can take positive steps forward, and so can you.

 Listen